jedster1111/polling-app/README.md

 #### Returns

 Response code: `201`
-Description: Succesfully created a new poll
+Description: Succesfully created a new poll in public.
 Json:

 ```json